 Video Length: 4 minutes

-Audience: Global (Mix of US, Brazil, India, Russia), mostly teens.
+Audience: All over the place (Mix of US, Brazil, India, Russia), mostly teenagers.

 RPM: $1.50